About Me

 Photo credit: Rebecca Nathan

-• Food Systems & Nutrition Expert
+• Nutrition and Sustainability Expert

 In referencing Mim’s time on the PA WIC Advisory Board, Ms. Sally Zubairu-Cofield, Bureau Director of the PA Department of Health’s Women, Infants and Children Program stated: Mim, your passion for addressing food insecurity brought a critical advocacy perspective to our work.
 You consistently championed equity and access, helping us better align our efforts with the real challenges our participants face.